About This Episode

 Fathi Nimer 5:05

-I think things like this, such as the economic angle or the bureaucratic angle of such, it usually gets left behind, understandably, because of the genocide going on in Gaza and of the deaths and the killings going on in the West Bank.
-But this is like the systemic effects of the occupation, how it operates.
+I think things like this — the economic angle, the bureaucratic angle — usually get left behind, understandably, because of the genocide going on in Gaza and the deaths and killings going on in the West Bank.
+But this is the systemic effect of the occupation, how it operates.
+It’s also very violent and very colonial.

-We have PA workers, around 140 thousand between civilian and security sectors, who depend on these tax returns to be able to be paid their salaries.
+The design of the economy of the West Bank from day one has been designed in a way that could be held hostage by Israel at the drop of a hat.
+And this is what they really succeeded with.
+Now we have about 170,000 laborers who have been cut off from their income.
+We have PA workers — around 140,000 between the civilian and security sectors — who depend on these tax revenues to be paid their salaries.
 We’re talking about hundreds of thousands of people having their income either cut or disrupted.
-Difficulties exporting or importing mean that companies simply can’t function as normal, and even if they could, the indirect damage is that people simply have less money to buy anything.
-So nobody has really remained unaffected by the economic aspects and these measures taken by Israel.
-And this is not the first time, of course, that this happened.
-Whenever something that Israel is unhappy about happens, they withhold the tax returns.
+Difficulties exporting or importing mean that companies simply can’t function as normal, and even if they could, the indirect damage is that people simply have less money to spend.
+So nobody has really remained unaffected by the economic aspects of these measures taken by Israel.

-We saw this during the Second Intifada, they operated that quite frequently, and it would not be uncommon for people to go out months without any kind of income.
+And this is not the first time, of course, that this has happened.
+Whenever something happens that Israel is unhappy about, they withhold the tax revenues.
+We saw this during the Second Intifada — they did it quite frequently, and it would not be uncommon for people to go months without any kind of income.

 Yara Hawari 6:31